microsoft/live-share/docs/getting-started.md

     ![VS Share Button](media/vs-share-button.png) ![VS Code Share Button](media/vscode-share-button.png)

+    > **Note:** You may be asked by your desktop firewall software to allow the Live Share agent to open a port.
+Accepting this is entirely optional but enables a secured "direct mode" to improve performance when the person you are working with is on the same network as you are.
+See [changing the connection mode](#changing-the-connection-mode) for details.

     You will also see the "Share" button / status bar icon transition to convey a "Session State".
 See [session states](#session-states) for more information on what this looks like.

     Note that if you need to get the invite link again after you've started sharing, you access it again as follows: